pH for mushroom substrate. Adding lime to the substrate

 Ash for oyster mushroom

-It will not work to increase the alkalinity with ash.
-You can verify this empirically - by soaking ash with husks in water, and then measuring the pH.
+Ash will not effectively increase alkalinity.
+You can test this yourself by soaking husks with ash in water and then measuring the pH.

 How to measure the pH of a substrate?